pme123/play-scala-telegrambot4s/README.md

 That's it - let's move now to the [Scala API](https://github.com/mukel/telegrambot4s).
 For the next Bot examples we don't need the Play server - so you can shut it down.

+(you need to update the HomeControllerSpec - or if you are lazy remove it)

 # Webhooks vs Polling
 Before we start let's explain shortly the difference between Webhooks and Polling.
 This is the quote from the [Scala API](https://github.com/mukel/telegrambot4s):
 > Both methods are fully supported.
 Polling is the easiest method; it can be used locally without any additional requirements.
 It has been radically improved, doesn't flood the server (like other libraries do) and it's pretty fast.